sge-network/sge/docs/specs/OrderBook/02_Concepts.md

 # **Concepts**

-The `orderbook` is tasked with maintaining the order book, participations, exposures and order book settlement, each order book will be created as a one-to-one dependency of market. in action, `market` module calls order book initiation method of the `orderbook` module to create the corresponding order book, participation and odds exposures.
-The created order book for the market initiated will be maintained until the market marked as settled.
+The **Orderbook Module** is responsible for managing order books, participations, exposures, and order book settlements.
+Each order book is created as a one-to-one dependency of a market.
+In practice, the **Market Module** invokes the order book initiation method of the **Orderbook Module** to establish the corresponding order book, participation, and odds exposures.
+Once created, the order book for an initiated market remains active until the market is marked as settled.

-When an orderbook is being created, There is no fund available to cover the payout profit payment of the bets, so at least 1 deposit is needed to be made on the order book to enable `bet` module to accept bets.
+During the order book creation process, there are no available funds to cover the payout profit payment for bets.
+Therefore, at least one deposit is required on the order book to enable the **Bet Module** to accept bets.

-Once the `orderbook` has initiated an order book for a market, users can either bet against the house or become a part of the house by deposition of chosen amount through the House module.
-When a user deposits chosen amount through the `house` module, the `house` module will call the `orderbook` module to update the order book and set the participation for the user on the requested market.
+After the **Orderbook Module** initializes an order book for a market, users have two options: they can either bet against the house or become part of the house by depositing a chosen amount through the **House Module**.
+When a user makes a deposit via the **House Module**, the **Orderbook Module** updates the order book and sets the user's participation for the requested market.

-The deposit amount of order book participants is used to facilitate betting on the market.
+The deposit amounts from order book participants facilitate betting on the market.

-The payout that need to be paid by the system is named Exposure, there are two types of bet odds exposures:
+System payouts are referred to as "Exposure," which comes in two types of bet odds exposures:

-- The odds exposure are the payouts that expected to be paid.
+1. **Odds Exposure**: These are the expected payouts.
-- The participation exposure are the payout that is guaranteed to be paid by the participation.
+2. **Participation Exposure**: These payouts are guaranteed based on participation.